ericayhayes/georeferencingtutorial/README.md

 2. Click on the Rectify tab

-3. Take a moment to move the map on the right to the North Carolina region.
+3. Take a moment to move the map on the right to the North Carolina and South Carolina region.
 The arrows at the top of the screen move the map slightly to the North, South, East, and West and are useful when you need to make small adjustments to the map.
 You can zoom in and out with the slider or with your trackpad/mouse.

 ![](images/mapwarperzoom.png)